Stephen McLaughlin

-Stephen Antony McLaughlin (born 14 June 1990) is an Irish footballer who plays for club Mansfield Town as a defender.
+Stephen Antony McLaughlin (born 14 June 1990) is an Irish professional footballer who plays as a left-back and left midfielder for club Mansfield Town.

+Beginning his senior career with Finn Harps, McLaughlin spent five years in Ireland before moving to England with Nottingham Forest.
+After a series of loan spells, he joined Southend United on a permanent transfer in 2015, spending five years at the club before joining Mansfield Town in 2020.

 Career

 Early years

 McLaughlin began his career at his local club St. Mary's, and played all his under-age football for the club.
 In 2006, he signed for Clonmany Shamrocks senior side of the Inishowen Football League, and was successful during his first spell in junior football.

 Finn Harps

 After appearing in League and Cup finals for Clonmany, McLaughlin was signed by Finn Harps, and played for their Under 20 and A Championship sides upon arrival.
 He was then called into the first-team, and went on to play several games for the club in the 2008 season.
 He was then assigned the no. 7 jersey for the 2009 campaign, with manager James Gallagher using McLaughlin right across the midfield and front-line.

 Derry City

 He signed for Derry City after the 2010 season, after impressing in games against Derry at both Finn Park and the Brandywell.
 The move was touted at the end of the season, with McLaughlin signing terms with Stephen Kenny's side in January 2011.
 He wore the no. 15 shirt for The Candystripes.
 McLaughlin secured promotion from the League of Ireland First Division with the club in his first season, and won the FAI Cup in his second, netting 17 goals along the way.